 Claiming Compensation for Group B Streptococcus

 Speak to The Medical Negligence Experts today to find out more about claiming compensation for Group B Strep.
-We can assist even if you are unsure whether you have grounds to make a claim.
-We are serious about assisting those who have been let down by their medical team and offer free, confidential advice to help you decide if and how to proceed with an application for and gaining compensation.
+TMNE can assist even if you are unsure whether you have grounds to make GBS claims.

-We can provide you with a free, no obligation service and access to our nationwide expert solicitors.
+Similarly, we can provide you with a free, no-obligation service and access to our nationwide expert solicitors.
 The solicitors we work with reduce your financial risk of making a claim with a No Win No Fee* agreement.

 The claims process is the same whether you experienced negligence under the care of an NHS or private practitioner.
 The only difference with the NHS is that they have an internal department for handling compensation and medicine claims.